MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 This article is the REST endpoint reference for the Microsoft Edge Add-ons API.
 This API automates publishing updates to add-ons that have been submitted to the Microsoft Edge Add-ons store.

-For an overview, see [Using the Microsoft Edge Add-ons REST API](./using-addons-api.md).
+For an overview, see [Using the Microsoft Edge Add-ons Update REST API](./using-addons-api.md).

 <!-- ------------------------------ -->